 The Western Wall (Wailing Wall)

-The famous Wailing Wall, an actual remnant from the time of the 2nd Temple.
-The place where millions and millions of Jews came from all over the world, to lament for the destruction of the Second Temple, destroyed by the Romans in the year 70 C.E.
+The famous Wailing Wall is an actual remnant from the time of the 2nd Temple.
+The place where millions and millions of Jews came from all over the world to lament the destruction of the Second Temple, destroyed by the Romans in the year 70 C.E.
 The term ‘Wailing Wall’ is a non-Jewish term.
-Christians and Muslims that use to see the Jews next to the Wall, shedding tears lamenting for the destruction of the Temple but also since it was the climax of their pilgrimage to the Promised Land gave it the name – the Wailing Wall.
-Jews prefer to call it just the Western Wall or the Wall (Ha-Kotel in Hebrew).
+Christians and Muslims that use to see the Jews next to the Wall, shedding tears lamenting the destruction of the Temple, but also since it was the climax of their pilgrimage to the Promised Land, gave it the name – the Wailing Wall.
+Jews prefer to call it the Western Wall or the Wall (Ha-Kotel in Hebrew).